mncc8337/kerosene/README.md

 ```
 ```
 # editing the disk files

+# first mount the disk device
 ./script/mount-device.sh
 cd mnt/

-## do some stuffs here
+# then do some stuffs here

+# finally unmount
-./script/umount-device.sh # you also want to run this if you ever encountered errors like disk image is in use or whatever
+# you also want to run this if you ever encountered errors like disk image is in use or whatever
+./script/umount-device.sh
 ```
 ```
 # if you want to copy some files/dirs and dont want to run mount-device and then umount-device
 ./script/cpyfile.sh file/or/directory/in/somewhere ./mnt/some/DIRECTORY/in/the/disk
 ```
 Files and directories in `fsfiles/` will be automatically copied into the disk image after running `make all`.
-Note that scripts in `script/` will need sudo privilege to setup loopback device for the hard disk image.
 ### Running on real hardware
-You can either make an iso `./script/geniso.sh` and burn it to an usb or use `sudo dd if=disk.img of=/dev/sdX && sync` to burn the disk to an usb to run the OS.
-Note that ISO 9660 FS and usb driver are not implemented so the OS will perform filesystem commands on whatever partitions with FAT32 fs it found so just dont perform fs command and you will be fine.
 > [!Caution]
-> I am not responsible for any damage caused to your machine by the OS.
+> - I am not responsible for any damage caused to your machine by the OS.
 Try this with your own risk!
+> - I do not test the runability of the OS on every commits so don't expect it to run normaly.
+Also i do not own many pc to test properly so it maybe only works on my pc.
+You can either make an iso `./script/geniso.sh` and burn it to an usb or use `sudo dd if=disk.img of=/dev/sdX && sync` to burn the disk to an usb to run the OS.
 ## Progress
 ### Baby first step
 - [x] basic bootloader